Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 7.4.4 Casting

-Although C’s implicit conversions are convenient, we sometimes need a greater degree of control over type conversion.
+Although C's implicit conversions are convenient, we sometimes need a greater degree of control over type conversion.
 For this reason, C provides ***casts***.
 A cast expression has the form

 ```C
 ( type-name ) expression